My third book, and the one with the most structure, ’11:42′ is aimed at late teens with its nightmarish scenario and mature content.

 I was in Crete, and it was the first time I’d ever taken my laptop on holiday.
 As the red-hot sun went down over the turquoise sea, cicadas chirping in the background, I completely surprised myself by writing the opening line of something in a gloomy street in Huddersfield.
 Why?
 Who knows.
 But within a few days I had the first chapter cranked out.

-Two years later, the first chapter is unrecognisable, but the elements are still there: A dark street just before midnight.
+Years later, the first chapter is unrecognisable, but the elements are still there: A dark street just before midnight.
 A troubled boy.
 A mysterious girl with a mission the boy doesn’t know about yet, but which will change his life.

 I must admit, it was hell to write this book after the others.
 I spent lots of time mentally walking down a fictitious street in Huddersfield in the middle of the night.